Demigoddrre/NorthwellPracticeDWH_code/README.md

    - Historical data storage for trend analysis and forecasting.

 2. **ETL Workflows:**
-   - **SSIS** for automated ingestion from CSVs, Excel, and APIs into staging tables.
+   - **SSIS**: Automates ingestion from CSVs, Excel files, APIs, and other sources into staging tables.
-   - Deduplication, cleaning, and typecasting during transformation.
+   - Data deduplication, cleaning, and typecasting during transformation.
-   - **Python (Pandas/SQLAlchemy):** For advanced data transformations and validations.
+   - **Python (Pandas/SQLAlchemy)**: Handles advanced data transformations and validations.
-   - **SQL Server:** Aggregations and normalization to fit the star schema.
+   - **SQL Server**: Supports aggregations and normalization for the star schema.

 3. **Reporting and Visualization:**
-   - **Power BI Dashboards:** Real-time insights, KPIs, slicers, and filters.
+   - **Power BI Dashboards**: Real-time insights, KPIs, slicers, and filters.
-   - **Excel Reports:** Ad hoc reporting and trend analysis with pivot tables.
+   - **Excel Reports**: Ad hoc reporting and trend analysis with pivot tables.

 ---

+## **SSIS Directory**
+The SSIS packages for ETL workflows are maintained in a separate repository located in the `NorthwellPracticeDWH_SSIS` directory.
+This directory includes:
+- **Project-Specific Packages**: Contains individual SSIS packages for each project (e.g., Claims Data Analysis, Sales Data Analysis).
+- **Shared Resources**: Includes shared logging frameworks, reusable connection configurations, and email notification packages.

+Refer to the SSIS README in the `NorthwellPracticeDWH_SSIS` folder for further details.

+---

 ## **Planned Use Cases**

 ### **Project 1: Claims Data Analysis Dashboard**
-- **Workflow:**
+- **Workflow**:
   1. Load claims data into staging tables using SSIS.
   2. Transform data into fact and dimension tables (FactClaims, DimPayers, DimClaimStatus).
   3. Create SQL views for monthly trends and denial rates.